hubmapconsortium/portal-ui/README.md

 ### Visualization

 Data visualization is an integral part of the portal, allowing users to view the results of analysis pipelines or raw uploaded data easily directly in the browser.
-How such data is processed and prepared for visualization in the client-side Javascript via [`vitessce`](https://github.com/hubmapconsortium/vitessce) can be found [here](./visualization-docs/README.md).
+How such data is processed and prepared for visualization in the client-side Javascript via [`vitessce`](https://github.com/hubmapconsortium/vitessce) can be found [here](https://github.com/hubmapconsortium/portal-visualization#readme).

 General-purpose tools:
 - [`vitessce`](https://github.com/hubmapconsortium/vitessce): Visual integration tool for exploration of spatial single-cell experiments.
 Built on top of [deck.gl](https://deck.gl/).
 - [`vitessce-python`](https://github.com/vitessce/vitessce-python): Python wrapper classes which make it easier to build configurations.

 Particular to HuBMAP:
+- [`portal-visualization`](https://github.com/hubmapconsortium/portal-visualization): Given HuBMAP Dataset JSON, creates a Vitessce configuration.
 - [`portal-containers`](https://github.com/hubmapconsortium/portal-containers): Docker containers for visualization preprocessing.
 - [`airflow-dev`](https://github.com/hubmapconsortium/airflow-dev): CWL pipelines wrapping those Docker containers.